pirocorp/Kubernetes/03. Security and Policies/README.md

 ### Quotas

-ResourceQuota is for limiting the total resource consumption of a namespace
+ResourceQuota is for limiting the total resource consumption of a namespace.

 ```yaml
 apiVersion: v1